 If you’ve read our previous posts or watched some of our videos, then you know we are huge proponents of intermittent fasting.
 Aside from weight loss, regular fasting temporarily relieves your stomach from having to perform the labor-intensive task of digestion and food breakdown.
 This frees up your body to perform other important functions, such as cellular repair, flushing out toxins and fighting harmful free radicals.

 Intermittent fasting is so effective that you can lose weight and improve metabolism even without restricting calories, according to one study.
 The study also showed mice that underwent fasting had healthier livers compared to the control group.
 More relevantly, the fasted mice saw some of their white fat stores convert to brown fat.
 The difference between white and brown fat is beyond the scope of this article.
 Just know that white fat is linked to obesity and type 2 diabetes, while brown fat more effectively burns energy.

 START TODAY: Here’s How to Do a Total Bone Broth Cleanse

 How Broth Aids in Fasting

 Intermittent fasting is easier said than done.
 When you go for longer than normal without eating, you’re going to get hungry.
 Your tummy is going to growl and signal your brain to feed it.
 This is where the bone broth fast comes in.
-Studies show that gelatin-rich broth accelerates the feeling of satiety in obese subjects.
-In another study, subjects that consumed a gelatin-rich breakfast later consumed 20% fewer calories during lunch.
+Studies5 show that gelatin-rich broth accelerates the feeling of satiety in obese subjects.
+In another study6, subjects that consumed a gelatin-rich breakfast later consumed 20 percent fewer calories during lunch.

 The findings suggest a broth diet helps keep hunger in check.
 Hunger pangs, after all, can make intermittent or full-day fasting borderline intolerable for some folks.